Reinstalling Sailfish OS

 In particular, check that you have the correct file “SW_binaries_for_Xperia_Android*.img” (the so-called vendor binary image) there.
 There is a dedicated vendor image for different phone models.
 In the case of Xperia 10 II, it has the image name contains nickname “seine”.
 If missing, select the instructions applicable to you:

 Install (flash) Sailfish OS to your Xperia.
-Select the instructions applicable to you:
+Select the instructions applicable to your phone and computer:

 While connecting the USB data cable, press the Volume Up button of the phone.
 Then, you must see a BLUE light lit on the phone (if green, disconnect, reconnect and try again - press the button gently).